-Priced at a premium $249, the AirPods Pro answer nearly all the criticisms of its predecessor while raining on Amazon's, Sony’s (and everyone else's) parade.
+Priced at a premium $249, the AirPods Pro answer nearly all the criticisms of its predecessor while everyone else's parade.
 Apple crammed in three microphones, a powerful audio driver and made it all come together in a pair of buds that feel like magic.
 Yes, the battery life could be longer.
-But the AirPods Pro are officially the best wireless earbuds you can buy and the best noise cancelling headphones you can get in an earbud design.
+But the AirPods Pro are the best wireless earbuds you can buy and the best noise cancelling headphones you can get in an earbud design.

 AirPods Pro price and release date